sctaltrd/adm4p.py/README.md

 The .Net implementation of AppDomainManager is published using a companion repository [adm4p.net](https://github.com/sctaltrd/adm4p.net).

 ### Assembly resolution logic and switches

+### Culture

+Please consult .Net documentation on how culture assigned to threads works across domains.

 ### Limitations: `<runtime>` section